Lemon and Fleur de Sel Butter Cookies (Sablés au Citron à la Fleur de Sel)

 In a food processor, mix together the sugar, flour, almonds, salt, cinnamon, zest.
 Add the butter, diced, and mix again.
 Add the lemon juice and egg white and give it a last whirl.

-Put the dough between two sheets of parchment paper, and use a rolling pin to spread it out inside, until you get it to a thickness of about 5 mm (a bit under 1/6'').
+paper, and use a rolling pin to spread it out inside, until you get it to a

 Put the dough in the fridge for about an hour.
 You may want to split the dough in two and work with only half at a time, thus using four sheets of parchment paper.